 Ambitious architects and young chefs are taking Oslo to new heights.
 If that doesn’t make you dizzy enough, try hiking to Galdhøpiggen, Norway’s highest peak at 2469 metres above sea level.

-Vestfold’s coastline may not be long, but it has an extensive cultural history.
-The county by the Oslofjord has played a central role in Norwegian history as a hub for whaling, shipbuilding and marine activities.
+Vestfold’s coastline has an extensive cultural history.
+The county by the Oslofjord has played a central role in Norwegian history as a hub for shipbuilding, marine activities, and Vikings.

 Sandefjord boasts miles of coastline, as well as a rich historical heritage.
 Vikings have left their mark here, as has the whaling industry.

 The town of Moss and its surrounding areas have a rich industrial heritage, a flourishing art scene, and the most beaches in the whole of Østfold county.